 JFR Seminars and Institutes are open to educators who meet the following eligibility requirements and who have first attended the Summer Institute for Teachers.

 To qualify for the Summer Institute for Teachers, one must:

-To qualify for the Advanced Seminar and/or the European Study Program, one must have completed the JFR Summer Institute for Teachers and be an Alfred Lerner Fellow.
+To qualify for the Advanced Seminar and/or the European Study Program, one must have completed the JFR Summer Institute for Teachers.

 Please see our Holocaust Centers of Excellence page for participating centers.
 If you have any questions about our seminars and institutes, please contact us at 1.212.727.9955, or send us an e-mail.

 * The requirements listed above do not apply for the One-Day Seminar for NYC Teachers.